-In 2020, Chinese/Lunar New Year falls on the 25th of January and concludes formally on the 8th of February.
+In 20222, Chinese/Lunar New Year falls on Tuesday 1st of February and concludes on the 15th of February.
 On the evening preceding New Year’s Day, known as Spring Festival Eve (除夕), Chinese families gather for the annual reunion dinner (年夜饭) to dine on spring rolls (春卷), dumplings (饺子), noodles (长面), steamed fish (蒸鱼), steamed chicken (蒸鸡) and rice cake (年糕).
 On this evening, married couples and adult family members give unmarried youth and the elderly red envelopes filled with money (红包).
 These red envelopes are given and received as symbols of good luck and prosperity in the new year.
 At around midnight, families congregate in front of the television to watch the annual CCTV Spring Festival Gala (春节联欢晚会), the Guinness World Record’s “most watched television program in the world.”

 If you are interested in celebrating Chinese New Year alongside your Chinese friends and colleagues, or if you simply want to learn more about Chinese culture, there are some easy things you can do to make the workplace and/or home and more culturally-inclusive, culturally-aware and festive for those celebrating.